OSUPCVLab/VideoToTextDNN/README.md

 This is the latest version of our code described in our [paper](https://arxiv.org/abs/1809.07257).
 An earlier version of our code was used at LSMDC17 where we won the movie description task.

-#### NOTE: Expect missing/changing information as we work on finalizing the release.

-Big thanks to Li Yao and his original project [arctic-capgen-vid](https://github.com/yaoli/arctic-capgen-vid), which this project derives from.

 ## Dependencies

 These are the general, high-level dependencies: